 I think Boris got exactly what my aim is with this plugin.
 I don’t want to bore you with all the details, I want you to write better content and aid you with that.
 The help from Linkdex and the Page Analysis functionality we created in that has been invaluable.
 That said, I’m not there yet.
 The plugin still has a gazillion settings that you need to find your way through and I’m not happy with that.
 Functionality to fix that will be coming soon.

-Another big big thanks is due for the guys at Level Level who designed the logo for this plugin as you see above, in the same style as the logo for my Google Analytics plugin.
+Another big big thanks is due for the guys at Level Level who designed the logo for this plugin, in the same style as the logo for my Google Analytics plugin.
 Guys: you rock!

 Google News Module

 Today I also finished the work on the Google News SEO Module, the first official module for my WP SEO plugin.
 It’s free, if you’re in Google News you should really start using it right now!

 So, it’s there.
 If you were already running the plugin, update to 1.0, if not, install it now, have fun and tell me in the comments both why you use the plugin and what you’d like to see next!
 If you want to thank me, a donation is sincerely appreciated.
 All of the money that comes in in donations is spent on hiring the best WordPress developers for hire to help me improve on this plugin even quicker.

 A good example of that is that I hired Jon Cave, a WP Core Contributor, to build the XML Sitemaps API that allows this plugin to easily create XML sitemaps for the very large blogs it’s used on.